Three immediate ways to boost renewable energy development - feed-in tariffs, net metering, and RPS

 The ultimate goal of feed-in tariffs is to provide compensation to renewable energy producers.
 Also, feed-in tariffs have the effect of working to encourage further investments in renewable energy technology, and to incentivize home and business owners to incorporate renewable energy sources into their properties.

 Renewable energy feed-in-tariffs (REFITs) are paid by wholesale energy purchasers (grid operators or energy market operators, utilities, or government bodies), to producers/ distributors of RE.
-Payment of REFITS are made by parties (such as parties representing utilities, grid operators, or governmental entities) that have often entered into power purchase agreements (PPAs) with renewable energy producers.
+Payment of REFITS are made by parties representing utilities, grid operators, or governmental entities that have often entered into power purchase agreements (PPAs) with renewable energy producers.
 A PPA sets a minimum amount of renewable energy that must be purchased for use in the energy grid in a specified area.
 A PPA is often a long-term contract (15-25 years).

-Compensation in REFIT programs are typically set to retail price for most renewable energy sources, except for solar.
+Compensation in REFIT programs is typically set to retail price for most renewable energy sources, except for solar.
 As the number of participants in a REFIT program in a location increases, the feed-in tariff rate slowly lowers to the retail rate.
 Power purchase agreements with monetary rewards are often slightly lower than retail, except in cases of solar power.
 Because solar energy is often produced during peak electricity use times, reimbursement is usually slightly higher than retail.

 Here is a brief summation of the REFIT concept: